 It’s normal to get exhausted from time to time, but if you’re feeling physically, mentally, and emotionally drained the majority of the time, and start to suffer physical ailments as a result, then it’s a sign of a much bigger problem.
 It’s your body telling you that you need to take some time off for yourself and recharge.

-4. You Can’t – for the Life of You – Remember Why You Started Your Business in the First Place
+4. You Can’t Remember Why You Started Your Business in the First Place

 The vast majority of entrepreneurs are grounded-optimists.
 It's ingrained in their DNA.
 They're tough and resilient.
 They stay the course through the highs and lows.
 They understand exactly what they signed up for when they decided to embark on this adventure.